igvteam/igv/docs/igvtools_readme.txt

 Notes:

 Data file formats, with the exception of .gct files, must be sorted by start position.
-If neccessary files can be sorted with the "sort" command described below.
+If necessary files can be sorted with the "sort" command described below.
 Attempting to preprocess an unsorted file will result in an  error.